 The company kickstarted a new era when DraftKings Sportsbook officially went live Aug.
 6. Being the new kid on the block brings plenty of challenges; managing to capture the same level of engagement with the sports betting customer as they do with those on the DFS side is one of the bigger ones.

 Traditional sports betting can be a notably more “static” product than DFS on the surface.
 Many traditional wagers hinge on end-of-game outcomes.
 And many bettors may only have action on a handful of contests on, say, a typical NFL Sunday.
 Conversely, the DFS player could potentially have a stake to some degree in every game being played if they’ve created enough lineups.

 Not averse to thinking outside the box, DraftKings Sportsbook has multiple features that allow bettors to have many skins in the game during the game.
 These are in addition to the conventional array of tried-and-true sports betting options, including:

 However, they’ve also literally made every “event within the event” potentially mean something by making all of them wagerable.

-This week, for example, DraftKings Sportsbook is offering in-play golf bets on every hole for Tiger Woods and Rory McIlroy, who are included in the featured groups in the PGA Championship.
-Bettors can watch live action of those featured players on the PGA Championship app and bet on every shot on the DK Sportsbook app, with the odds changing on the fly.
+For example, DraftKings Sportsbook offered in-play golf bets on every hole for Tiger Woods and Rory McIlroy during the PGA Championship.
+Bettors could watch live action of those featured players on the PGA Championship app and bet on every shot on the DraftKings Sportsbook app, with the odds changing on the fly.